Signed in as:

 Now you’re back in Canada, working on your own songs and releases.

 I’m excited to finally be putting together my own work, expressing who I am.
-At this point, I’m most excited about trying to create my own sound, a sound and a style that puts together the many elements of music that I love – tone, timing, various musical styles.
+At this point, I’m most excited about trying to create my own sound, a sound and a style that puts together the many elements of music that I love.
 I wrote, recorded, and released my first album Molly’s Eyes, an instrumental album in 2023.
 Now I’m blending in singing and lyrics, another new challenging layer for my upcoming project.
 Stay tuned!
-But it’s all in the same main mission: expressing myself fully and doing what my heart wants in the moment.
-To be uninhibited in my love of certain musical forms and just fully immerse myself.
-Me being me is all that I can bring to the musical table, and it’s the most interesting challenge I’ve set myself to date.
+But it’s all in the same main mission: expressing myself fully and doing what my heart wants in the moment and to be uninhibited in my love of certain musical forms and just fully immerse myself.

 Want to book Barber Music for your next event?
 Have a question or comment?
 Get in touch with us today!
 We're always happy to hear from our fans and partners.